deepakkum21/Docker/README.md

    - `the more specific or long description folder will survive` in below -v /app/node_modules has more specific folder name than /app
    - `docker run -d -p 3000:80 --rm --name containerName -v fullPathOnLocalHost:pathOfFolderToBeStored -v /app/node_modules imageId_or_name`
    - **`docker run -d --rm --name feed -p 3000:80 -v "F:/gitrepos/Docker/03 Managing Data & Working with Volumes/data-volumes-06-adjusted-dockerfile:/app" -v /app/node_modules feedback:nodemon`**
+   - can be shared across containers
+   - **`:ro`** for read only when we dont want the conatiner should not write accidently in our local file system